-Perfectly creamy and cheesy mac and cheese that takes only 30 minutes to make on stovetop.
+Perfectly creamy and cheesy mac and cheese that takes only 30 minutes to make on the stovetop.
 There are three kinds of cheese in this recipe for the best flavor and creaminess.
-Nothing is more comforting that a bowl of homemade mac and cheese, especially when it’s so easy and only takes about 30 minutes.
+Nothing is more comforting than a bowl of homemade mac and cheese, especially when it’s so easy and only takes about 30 minutes.

 MAC AND CHEESE

 Mac and cheese is my weakness.
 Pasta on its own is only okay but combine it with lots of cheese, and it’s perfection.